 You can also volunteer to become a Street Aid Champion.
 Street Aid Champions are volunteers who hold fundraising events in their workplace, university or local community.
-They are also Street Aid ambassadors who tell people about Street Aid.
-If you are interested and want to find out more, please find:
+There are also Street Aid ambassadors who tell people about Street Aid.
+If you are interested and want to find out more, please click here.

 You can watch more about Street Aid here.